-How climate boosts transmission of rotavirus - Futurity
+How climate boosts the spread of rotavirus - Futurity

 Using sophisticated modeling, researchers showed that communities drawing water from large, slow-moving or stagnant sources in cooler seasons have more transmission of the virus than those that access free-flowing water.

-“Our research shows water can both disseminate rotavirus between communities and amplify within-community transmission cycles,” says Alicia Kraay, research fellow in epidemiology at the University of Michigan School of Public Health and first author of a study appearing in Proceedings of the National Academy of Sciences.
+“Our research shows water can both disseminate rotavirus between communities and amplify within-community transmission cycles,” says Alicia Kraay, research fellow in epidemiology at the University of Michigan School of Public Health and first author of a study in Proceedings of the National Academy of Sciences.

 The researchers conducted their work in rural coastal Ecuador, along three rivers that have different water flow rates, the Onzole, the Cayapas, and the Santiago.